newrelic/k8s-metadata-injection/README.md

 ### Run

-Run `make deploy-dev`.
-This will compile your binary with compatibility for the container OS architecture, build a temporary docker image, and finally deploy the webhook server to your Minikube and use the Kubernetes API server to sign its TLS certificate ([see section about certificates](#3-install-the-certificates)).
+Run `skaffold run`.
+This will build a docker image, build the webhook server inside it, and finally deploy the webhook server to your Minikube and use the Kubernetes API server to sign its TLS certificate ([see section about certificates](#3-install-the-certificates)).

+To follow the logs, you can run `skaffold run --tail`.
+To delete the resources created by Skaffold you can run `skaffold delete`.

 If you would like to enable automatic redeploy on changes to the repository, you can run `skaffold dev`.
+It automatically tails the logs and delete the resources when interrupted (i.e. with a `Ctrl + C`).

 ### Tests